SeanEmM/DelaySense/README.md

 ---

 ## Data Description

-To download/view the dataset, check links.txt
+To download/view the dataset, check links.txt.
 The dataset was sourced from a public repository with over **3 million rows**, out of which **750,000 rows** were used after filtering and cleaning.
 Real-time weather data was added using the **Meteostat API**.

 ### Flight Data Columns: